Introduction

 What weight tennis racquet should I use?

 A light or heavy tennis racket has different perks.
 A lighter racket is easier to maneuver with and is less strenuous while playing.
-On the other hand, a heavy rocket boasts of better power but it ultimately leads to fatigue quicker.
+On the other hand, a heavy rocket boasts better power, but it ultimately leads to fatigue quickly.
 Look for a well-balanced racket with the top slightly heavier if you’re a beginner.

 Is a lighter or heavier tennis racquet better?